 - “How to” posts serve as clickbait

-Create quality content :
+Create unique, high-quality content

-Creating original content is not a choice anymore.
 Google’s algorithm now punishes people who copy others’ content, as was the case with ezine, Mahalo and Business.com.

-Let your content talk to your reader, on more practical lines.
+Let your content speak for itself.
 In a study by Dr. Jonah Berger and Katherine L. Milkman, it was found that practical content is 34% more likely to go viral.